BuilderDemo7/DPLFusionFix/README.md

 ## Features
 - Garage camera restored
 - Debug menu restored (enable it by renaming the files: GUI/Frontend to GUI/Dev)
+- Fix: crashes on Era change or going back to the menu
 ### Optional features
 #### Graphics
 - PS2 version like glow/bloom effects